opentable/express-redis-rate-limiter/README.md

   onPassThrough: res => res.sendStatus(200)
 }

-app.use(rateLimiter(limiterConfigs, client)); //you can also use many limiters each for a different route!
+app.use(rateLimiter(limiterConfigs, client)) //you can also use many limiters each for a different route!

 app.post('/forgot-password', (req, res) => {
   res.sendStatus(200)